maziac/lagmeter/Readme.md

 It would be beneficial if we could measure each lag individually but this is normally not possible.
 Only the sum of lags can be measured and conclusions might be drawn that may or may not be correct :-)

+## Additional lag by the measuring equipment

+The HW uses a relais to stimulate the button press and a phototransistor to measure the resulting change on the screen.
+Both have lags.
+I measured that the reed relais (Relais SIL 7271-D 5V) bounces for max 40us and has a switching delay which is smaller than 250us.
+The lag of phototransistors in general is in the magnitude of us.

+I measured the lag with a LED tight to the reed relais and the overall shown lag was always 1ms.
+So it's safe to assume the additional lag by relais and phototransistor is negligible.

 ## HW